Can ‘Democratic Socialists of America’ Be Salvaged?

 • 12 min read

-Many are turning to DSA: the Democratic Socialists of America, but you won’t find any leftist opposition there.
+Many are turning to DSA: the Democratic Socialists of America, but you won’t find any socialist opposition there.
 The Olympia branch of DSA deeply entrenches itself in the neoliberal takeover of our democracy.
-Whether their general membership knows it or not, they’re actively thwarting and sabotaging worker empowerment and class consciousness by focusing on the agendas of individuals who identify as “being in a union,” regardless of their sociopolitical views.
+Whether their general membership knows it or not, they’re actively thwarting and sabotaging worker empowerment and class consciousness by focusing on the agendas of individuals with specific intersectional identities, regardless of their ideological views.

 Since formal recognition just before the 2017 election season, the leaders of Olympia DSA, Riley Woodward-Pratt and Deb Pattin, have personally spent hundreds of dollars and months of their time systematically targeting, stalking, and attacking socialist candidates, workers, area leftists, environmental activists, and their fellow DSA members.
 Their tactics include threats, blackmail, vocal opposition, and physical violence.